shadowezz/Productiv/docs/DeveloperGuide.md

 1. Initial launch

-    1. Test case: Download the jar file and copy into an empty folder.
-Double-click the jar file.<br>
+    1. Test case: Download the `.jar` file and copy into an empty folder.
+Start *Productiv* from the terminal.<br>
        Expected: Shows the GUI with a dashboard containing some sample data.
-The window size may not be optimum.
+The window size may not be optimum.<br>

 1. Saving window preferences

     1. Test case: Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.
-       Re-launch the app by double-clicking the jar file.<br>
+Re-launch the app.<br>
        Expected: The most recent window size and location is retained.

        <div markdown="span" class="alert alert-info">:information_source: **Note:** The window has a minimum width and height so that the UI does not look so cramped.